nigth/DevOps_online_Kyiv_2020Q3Q4/m3/task3.1/readme.md

 **3.1.5.** Fill in tables.
 ```
 USE OFFICE;
-DELETE FROM DEPARTMENT;
-DELETE FROM EMPLOYEE;
-DELETE FROM SALARY_GRADE;

 INSERT INTO DEPARTMENT(ID, NAME, CITY) VALUES (1, 'Head', 'Kyiv');
 INSERT INTO DEPARTMENT(ID, NAME, CITY) VALUES (2, 'West', 'Lviv');